drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 across-subject average matrices, are shown in figure \ref{fig-diag-boxplot}.
-The PHOIBLE feature system fares considerably better than the PSA and SPE feature systems on this measure, suggesting that the contrasts encoded by the PHOIBLE system more closely reflect the kinds of information extracted by the brain during speech processing and subsequently detected in the EEG signals.
+The PHOIBLE feature system fares considerably better than the PSA and SPE feature systems on this measure, suggesting that the contrasts encoded by the PHOIBLE system \add{as a whole} more closely reflect the kinds of information extracted by the brain during speech processing and subsequently detected in the EEG signals.
 <!-- Prior to computing those diagonality values, heirarchical clustering was
+performed on the rows of each matrix individually, so the diagonality valuet reflects the maximal diagonality possible for each subject’s matrix. -->
+\add{Unsurprisingly, the diagonality is substantially reduced for all three systems when computed based on the truncated epochs, but the general trend is more or less preserved: PSA is still far and away the worst fit to the neural data, but the difference between SPE and PHOIBLE is less pronounced and fails to reach statistical significance in the analysis of truncated data.}
-performed on the rows of each matrix individually, so the diagonality valuet reflects the maximal diagonality possible for each subject’s matrix. --> To ensure that the diagonality measure was not merely reflecting differences in signal quality for different subjects (i.e., due to scalp conductivity, EEG cap fit, etc.), we regressed subjects’ diagonality scores in each feature system
+To ensure that the diagonality measure was not merely reflecting differences in signal quality for different subjects (i.e., due to scalp conductivity, EEG cap fit, etc.), we regressed subjects’ diagonality scores in each feature system